wp-plugins/watu/readme.txt

 You need to create a post and embed the exam code.
 The exam code is shown in the green text above the questions table in "Manage questions" page for that exam.

-<strong>Please do not place more than one code in one post or page.
+**Please do not place more than one code in one post or page.
 Only one exam will be shown at a time.
-If you wish more exams to be displayed, please give links to them!</strong>
+If you wish more exams to be displayed, please give links to them!**

 == Screenshots ==